ajmalrasouli/free-genai-bootcamp-2025/README.md

 ---

-This repository contains projects developed during the 2025 GenAI Bootcamp, focusing on practical applications of generative AI and language technologies, particularly for Persian/Dari language learning.
+This repository contains projects developed during the 2025 GenAI Bootcamp [Free GenAI Bootcamp](https://genai.cloudprojectbootcamp.com/), focusing on practical applications of generative AI and language technologies, particularly for Persian/Dari language learning.
 All projects are designed to be run via Docker Compose from the central `Launcher` directory.

 ## 🏗️ GenAI System Architecture